 - JIC (Joint Industry Council)

-If the cylinder that you have chosen is different from the thread of the hose, then an adapter can be utilized to make the correct connection, the port sizes above are a few of the options available for cylinders and the OEM could have had custom ports designed into the cylinder, always check the size closely.
+If the cylinder that you have chosen is different from the thread of the hose, then an adapter can be utilized to make the correct connection.
+The port sizes shown above are a few of the options available for cylinders.
+Additionally, the OEM can have custom ports designed into the cylinder.
+Remember: always check the size closely.

-To measure the ports on a hydraulic cylinder, you can use a thread gauge and caliper to measure the thread pitch and size.
+To measure the hydraulic cylinder ports, use a thread gauge and caliper to determine the thread pitch and size.
 You can also use known fitting to determine thread type and size as an alternative method.
 Using a thread gauge to determine pitch is illustrated below.

 Port location is also essential.
 Ports can be located on the top, sides, or bottom of the cylinder.

-External factors such as working temperature, dust contact, and corrosive materials should be noted.
-Knowing these factors is vital to select the correct materials, wipers, and seals for your hydraulic cylinder.
+External factors such as working temperature, dust contact, and corrosive materials should always be noted when measuring a hydraulic cylinder.
+Knowing these factors is vital for selecting the correct materials, wipers, and seals for your hydraulic cylinder.

-Determine the hydraulic cylinder’s working pressure.
-This will be determined by your application and the hydraulic system the cylinder operates in.
+The hydraulic cylinder’s working pressure can be determined by your application and the hydraulic system the cylinder operates in.
 Hydraulic pumps produce a maximum pressure and can be measured at the cylinder ports or found in manufacturer manuals.
-Typical Industrial Hydraulic cylinders come in Medium Duty (up to 1500 psi) and Heavy Duty (up to 3000 PSI).
+Typical industrial hydraulic cylinders come in Medium Duty (up to 1500 PSI) and Heavy Duty (up to 3000 PSI).

-In some cases, even higher pressure duties are required as high as 10,000 psi or more for excavators, hydraulic presses, hydraulic jacks, and other heavy-duty equipment.
+In some cases, even higher pressure duties are required, with some as high as 10,000 PSI or more, for excavators, hydraulic presses, hydraulic jacks, and other heavy-duty equipment.

 Step 12: Compare to Manufacturer Drawing